MicrosoftDocs/CortanaSkillsKit/docs/skills/adding-speech.md

 keywords: cortana
 ---
 # Add speech to your Cortana skill #
-The Cortana channel will speak the message or response sent from the skill to the channel if the _speak_ property is set on the message.
+The Cortana channel will speak the message or response sent from the skill to the channel if the `speak` property is set on the message.
-Bot Service bots do not speak by default, so you need to make minor modifications to get Cortana to speak!
+Bot Service bots do not speak by default, so you need to make minor modifications to get Cortana to speak.

 ## Add Speech to Bot Service (V4) bots ##